Greater Manchester Fire and Rescue Service

 On-going development and support

-You will meet your Volunteer Coordinator on a regular basis and have a 1-1 meeting with them every 6 months.
-Here you can discuss with them what you would like to do, how you would like to progress and anything else!
+On a regular basis you will meet with your volunteer coordinator and have a one-to-one meeting with them every six months.
+This meeting is an opportunity for you to discuss what you would like to do, how you would like to progress and anything else you may want to speak about.